 Something truly strange happens when you lean in to your discomfort.
 Instead of being something that you’re struggling against and fighting to avoid, it just is.
 You release all that wasted energy and the body actually relaxes knowing that you understand it’s hard and are ok with it.

-This is also what Matt Fitzgerald refers to as practicing suffering so that on race day you know just how much farther you can go.
+This is also what Matt Fitzgerald refers to in his running books as practicing suffering so that on race day you know just how much farther you can go.
 It’s a matter of habituation or becoming used to a stimulus.
 So the first time you hear a loud bang it makes you jump, but when it happens consistently you being to tune it out…embrace the suck.